CraneSoftwrights/board-baseball/README.md

+# Board Baseball

-# A board baseball game to teach the sport to spectators
+A board baseball game to teach the sport to spectators.
+One of the [games created by Crane Softwrights Ltd.](https://github.com/CraneSoftwrights/games) for free download from GitHub.

 Copyright © Crane Softwrights Ltd. ([copyright details](LICENSE))
 Development: [`https://github.com/CraneSoftwrights/board-baseball`](https://github.com/CraneSoftwrights/board-baseball)